The project awards are officially known as the INNOVATE NZ Awards of Excellence.

 So now what?

 If you are interested in entering the INNOVATE Awards, go ahead and familiarise yourself with a few of the documents below.
 We suggest you read through the full T&Cs in our G62 Guideline.
 The G62 details out what information should be covered in your written submission along with terms, conditions, and requirements to entry.
-The 2019 guideline will be published on this page before the holiday break.
+Click here for the 2019 guidelines

 We have finalised the dates for the 2019 process as below: